-- (a) time and place of testing; - (b) identification of the test material, incl. the side of printing; - (c) make of printing press; - (d) type of ink including the manufacturer, the date of manufacture and the batch number; - (e) the amount of ink transferred to each test piece, to the nearest 0,1 mg; - (f) the type and grammage of the set-off paper used; - (g) for each test piece, the time at which the printing was made; - (h) any departure from the procedure described in this SCAN-test Method and any other circumstances that may have affected the result.
+- (a) time and place of testing; - (b) identification of the test material, incl. the side and the direction of printing; - (c) make of printing press, delay time; - (d) type of ink including the manufacturer, the date of manufacture and the batch number; - (e) the amount of ink transferred to each test piece, to the nearest 0,1 mg; - (f) the type and grammage of the set-off paper used; - (g) the delay time before set-off; - (h) for each test piece, the time at which the printing was made: - (i) any departure from the procedure described in this SCAN-test Method and any other circumstances that may have affected the result.